 ![]() |

-New Start menu layout with the Recommended item removed.
-Photo: MakeUseOf. |
+The new Start menu layout after removing the Recommended item.
+Image: MakeUseOf. |

-Another big improvement is that users no longer have to click the Show all button to see apps.
-Just scroll down and the apps will appear.
-Windows offers three different ways to view apps: Category, Grid, and List.
+Another major improvement is that users no longer have to click the "Show all" button to view applications.
+You simply scroll down and the applications will appear.
+Windows offers three different ways to view applications: Category, Grid, and List.

-Control Start menu layout
+Control the Start menu layout.

 ![]() |

-Users can customize more deeply on the Start menu.
-Photo: MakeUseOf. |
+Users can further customize the Start menu.
+Image: MakeUseOf. |

-Quickly access messages, calls, and files on your phone
+Quickly access messages, calls, and files on your phone.

 ![]() |

-Phone Link has many benefits when displayed as a sidebar of the Start menu.
-Photo: MakeUseOf. |
+Phone Link offers many advantages when displayed as a sidebar in the Start menu.
+Image: MakeUseOf. |

-Not perfect but a good start
+Not perfect, but a good start.

 Source: https://znews.vn/van-de-lon-tren-windows-11-duoc-khac-phuc-post1601145.html